Where To Grab Picnic Food Near Golden Gate Park

 San Francisco has no shortage of green outdoor spaces, which certainly came in handy over the last year.
 And since you’re probably looking to sprawl out on some grass and soak in the Vitamin D now more than ever, why not do so at the city’s crown jewel - Golden Gate Park.
-So if you want to grab some food for a socially-distanced picnic, use this guide.
-It has 14 great takeout spots near the park that are within walking distance or a short drive.
+So, if you want to grab some food for this very special occasion (hey, post-quarantine you), use this guide.
+It has 18 great spots for takeout that are within walking distance or a short drive from the park.

 Twirl And Dip

 If there’s one thing you get at Twirl and Dip, make it their creamy, chocolate-dipped vanilla soft serve with chunks of sticky honeycomb candy.
-You can find the ice cream truck at the Music Concourse (you’ll know you’ve arrived when you spot the long line), so it’s a convenient stop before or after you set your blanket up for the day on a nearby patch of grass.
-Twirl and Dip is open Thursday to Sunday, 1-5:30pm.
+You can find the ice cream truck at the Music Concourse (you’ll know you’ve arrived when you spot the long line), so it’s a convenient stop before or after you hit up the nearby California Academy of Sciences and hunker down on the grassy area around Rideout Fountain for some R&R.

-We love this Inner Sunset spot that specializes in boba tea and fantastic bánh mì stuffed with everything from roasted pork belly and fried tofu to chicken.
-If you want to really impress your socially-distanced picnic friends, get the bulgogi beef - the meat is rich and tender, and the sandwich comes with a creamy house-made gochujang aioli.
+We love this Inner Sunset spot that specializes in boba tea and fantastic bánh mì stuffed with everything from roasted pork belly to fried tofu to chicken.
+If you really want to impress your picnic crew, get the one with bulgogi beef - the meat is rich and tender, and it comes with a creamy house-made gochujang aioli.
 Actually, consider ordering a couple of bulgogi beef sandwiches - you won’t want to share.

-Volcano Curry makes one of the best chicken katsu curries in the city.
-And a plate of it is also an easy-to-carry meal that’s ideal for picnics - the curry even comes in a separate container so the katsu chicken won’t get soggy in transit).
+Volcano Curry has one of the best chicken katsu curries in the city.
+And a plate of it is also an easy-to-carry meal that’s ideal for picnics - the curry even comes in a separate container so the katsu chicken won’t get soggy in transit.
 Another great option from this Outer Richmond spot is the chicken katsu sandwich, stacked with two thick chicken cutlets and a ton of coleslaw.

 Arguello Market is a grocery store in the Richmond that also happens to make a phenomenal, thick roasted turkey sandwich on a Dutch crunch roll.
-The deli case also has plenty of other picnic-friendly options, like house-made pastas and salads.
+Their deli case also has plenty of other picnic-friendly options, like house-made pastas and salads.
 Get whatever looks good, and don’t leave without stocking up on drinks, chips, and more of your Favorite Picnic Snacks.

 Velo Rouge Cafe

-Velo Rouge Cafe is a great brunch spot that serves breakfast burritos, bagels, and avocado toast.
-After 10:30am, you can order from a menu of soups, salads, and sandwiches like a BLT, tuna melt, and turkey-ham club.
+Velo Rouge Cafe is a great brunch spot in the Richmond that serves breakfast burritos, bagels, and avocado toast.
+After 10:30am, the menu expands to include soups, salads, and sandwiches like tuna melts, BLTs, and turkey-ham clubs.
 Whatever you get, pair it with a cup of coffee or iced tea and enjoy it on the short walk to the park - the Arguello Street entrance is just a block away.

 We head to Hook Fish Co whenever we have a craving for something that came out of the ocean - whether it’s poke or fish and chips or tacos or burritos.
 This place has a pretty good crab cake, too.
 The best part about Hook Fish Co is you can customize most orders - fish options include halibut, lingcod, yellowtail, a daily catch, and more.
 But whatever you get here will be great.